-Evening students are expected to attend lectures regularly once each week in each of the subjects in which they are enrolled.Distance students are expected to attend the Weekend Schools.
-Each course is designed around these lectures and attendance is required.
+Students are expected to attend lectures regularly - either weekly in person, or online.
+All students also participate in person in the seminars at the two Weekend Schools.

+Each course is designed around these lectures and seminars and attendance is required.

-Once you have registered for your subjects with the LEC, your individual subject time-table will be available to you in Canvas.
-Indicative time-tables, to allow for general planning, are available on the LEC web-site.
+Once you have registered for your subjects with the LEC, your individual subject timetable will be available to you in Canvas.
+Indicative timetables, to allow for general planning, are available on the LEC website.

-Evening lectures commence at 6pm and conclude by 9pm.
-Weekend school lectures are in 4 hour blocks and there are two 4-hour lectures for each subject at each Weekend School.
+Lectures commence at 6pm and conclude by 9pm.
+Weekend school seminars are in 2 hour blocks and there is at least one two 2-hour seminar for each subject at each Weekend School.